 - School council enables children to gain a greater understanding of rights and responsibilities.
 It allows our pupils to have a voice and express their opinions and beliefs knowing their opinions are valued.

-- PSHE also links closely with other subjects such as science and physical education, where the children learn about keeping healthy and looking after their bodies.
+- RE also links closely with other subjects such as science and physical education, where the children learn about keeping healthy and looking after their bodies.
 Along with Religious Education, PSHE promotes work with the community supporting many charities.

 Newcomen Primary prides itself on being an Enhanced Healthy School.
 We are continuously dedicated to maintaining healthy schools status.
 This is a huge achievement for our whole school community and one that we are extremely proud of.